Baccio BANDINELLI

 Watermark: A fruit(?) with two leaves below.

-This large and impressive sheet by Baccio Bandinelli provides an interesting example of the 16th century Florentine sculptor finding inspiration in the work of one of his illustrious predecessors.
-The central section of this drawing is based on part of Donatello’s bronze reliefs on the two pulpits in the Florentine church of San Lorenzo, executed in the early 1460s and one of the Renaissance sculptor’s final works.
-The pulpits include a frieze of putti at play running above the main scenes, and Bandinelli has here adapted the central part of his composition from a section of Donatello’s putto frieze that appears twice, once above the relief of The Resurrection of Christ on the north pulpit and again above the Lamentation over the Dead Christ on the south pulpit.
+This fine sheet – aptly described by the late Bandinelli scholar Roger Ward as ‘a large and exceptionally beautiful drawing’ – provides an example of Bandinelli finding inspiration in the work of one of his illustrious Florentine predecessors, the Renaissance sculptor Donatello (1386-1466).
+The central section of this drawing is based on a small part of Donatello’s bronze reliefs on the two pulpits in the Florentine church of San Lorenzo, executed between c.1461 and 1466 and one of the Renaissance sculptor’s final works, left unfinished at his death.
+The pulpits include a frieze of putti at play running above the main scenes, and Bandinelli has here freely adapted the central part of his composition from a section of Donatello’s putto frieze – showing a putto standing on a small support (here a turtle), flanked by other putti – that appears twice, once above the relief of The Resurrection of Christ on the north pulpit and again above the scene of The Lamentation over the Dead Christ on the south pulpit.
+It is interesting to note that, in some of Bandinelli’s writings on art, he reserves particular praise for the beauty and grace of Donatello’s depictions of putti and children.

 Provenance